Updated: Apr 30, 2022

 This is called HIJIKI which is one of the most popular seaweed in Japan.
 I always have this dried hijiki seaweed in my pantry since they are packed with fiber, calcium and iron.

-It has a little bit of seaweedy smell but with my recipe you won't taste that at all.
+It has a little bit of a sea-weedy smell but with my recipe, you won't taste that at all.

-More over, they are perfect for meal prep.
-I always make batch and mix with sushi rice, top on the cold noodle,put it on the salad and lots more mix and matches usage for this dish!
+More over, it's perfect for meal prep.
+I always make batch and mix it with sushi rice, top it on a cold noodle or put it in salad.

 Mixing with sushi rice!↓

 < Hijiki seaweed seasoned with sweetened soy sauce/ ひじき煮>

 <Prep time> 5 minutes (doesn't including soaking time)